bluefireteam/bitmap/README.md

 As mentioned previously, [`check on pub`](https://pub.dartlang.org/packages/image).

-#### Flutter Built in ColorFilter class
+#### Flutter Built-in ColorFilter class

 Flutter has a powerful [ColorFilter](https://api.flutter.dev/flutter/dart-ui/ColorFilter-class.html) class (that came from [skia](https://skia.org/user/api/skpaint_overview#SkColorFilter)) which can be used to put some color corrections when painting stuff on canvas.
 You can use a matrix to correct color (Some matrix examples [here](https://docs.rainmeter.net/tips/colormatrix-guide/)).
-Not every color transformation can be done though the matrix, though.
+Not every color transformation can be done through the matrix, though.

 ## Basic usage